stoand/kiwi-webpack-plugin/design/examples-order_donuts.md

 ## [[.finalize]]

 Once the user has selected their order contents, they need to enter their first and last name, full address, and phone number.

+The previously selected zip code and street name will be displayed but not editable.

 [[.tst-finalize_no_empty]]